Authors of section

 Definitive stabilization

-Superficial osteomyelitis (type II) is typical of a healed fracture with superficial bone involvement, often under a plate.
+• Superficial osteomyelitis (Type II) is typical of a healed fracture with superficial bone involvement, often under a plate.
 After removal of the plate, this superficial necrotic bone is removed with a burr, or hand instruments, until bleeding bone is seen.
-Replace fixation only if fracture healing is tenuous.
+Fixation is replaced only if the fracture has not sufficiently healed.
 Wound closure may often follow soon after such superficial debridement.

 infection

-Localized, full-thickness osteomyelitis (type III) may be associated with a non-united fracture.
-Debridement back to bleeding bone may remove so much cortex that the structural integrity of the bone is compromised and pathological fracture might result.
+• Localized, full-thickness osteomyelitis (Type III) may be associated with a non-united fracture.
+Although debridement must be performed to bleeding bone edges, enough cortical bone may be resected that the structural integrity of the bone is compromised.
+A subsequent fracture might result.
 Mechanical protection will be necessary, typically with an external fixator.
 More complex options for soft-tissue closure (local or free flaps) may be required.
-In some cases plates, or nails, will be chosen for fixation.
-They should not be applied until wound coverage can be carried out.
-Similarly, bone grafting is often necessary, and this should be delayed until coverage is healed.
+In some cases, plates or nails will be chosen for fixation.
+This hardware should not be applied until wound coverage can be carried out.
+Similarly, bone grafting is often necessary, and this should be delayed until coverage is obtained.

-Diffuse osteomyelitis (type IV) has widespread areas of infected and/or necrotic bone, so that extensive debridement may be necessary.
+• Diffuse osteomyelitis (Type IV) has widespread areas of infected and/or necrotic bone, so extensive debridement is necessary.
 This may result in a segmental defect.
 Such defects will require bone grafting, bone transport, or fixing in a shortened position if loss of length is acceptable.
 Wounds associated with type IV posttraumatic osteomyelitis often need complex flaps for closure.
 Such widespread infection may require amputation for successful treatment.

 infection